FabioORamos/pingnoran/Wordpress-evolution/STAGE5 - Add an ELB and ASG.md

 paste in this

 ```
-ALBDNSNAME=$(aws ssm get-parameters --region us-east-1 --names /A4L/Wordpress/ALBDNSNAME --query Parameters[0].Value)
+ALBDNSNAME=$(aws ssm get-parameters --region ap-southeast-2 --names /Pingnoran/Wordpress/ALBDNSNAME --query Parameters[0].Value)
 ALBDNSNAME=`echo $ALBDNSNAME | sed -e 's/^"//' -e 's/"$//'`

 ```

-Move all the way to the bottom of the `User Data` and paste iin this block
+Move all the way to the bottom of the `User Data` and paste in this block

 ```
 cat >> /home/ec2-user/update_wp_ip.sh<< 'EOF'